 This is the first book from Ruth Bader Ginsburg since becoming a Supreme Court Justice in 1993.
 It’s a collection of her writings and speeches over the course of her career.
-Topics covered include, gender equality, the inner workings of the Supreme Court, life as a Jewish woman, and the value of looking beyond US shores when interpreting the US Constitution.
+Topics covered include gender equality, the inner workings of the Supreme Court, life as a Jewish woman, and the value of looking beyond US shores when interpreting the US Constitution.

 As one of America’s most influential women, Bader Ginsberg devoted her life to empowering women and improving their ability to be independent.
-We all owe her a lot of gratitude for her work and for changing life as a woman, as we know it.
+We all owe her a lot of gratitude for her work and for changing life as a woman as we know it.

 The Life-Changing Magic of Tidying Up by Marie Kondo

 If you haven’t heard of the book, perhaps you’ve heard of the Netflix series that came from it.
-Marie Kondo achieved fame by coming up with a new way to tidy up and declutter your home.
-In her stepwise approach, you not only get rid of stuff you don’t need or use, you also choose to only keep the things that bring you joy.
+Marie Kondo achieved fame by creating a new way to tidy up and declutter your home.
+In her stepwise approach, you not only get rid of stuff you don’t need or use, but you also choose to only keep the things that bring you joy.
 According to my friend Karee from Our Woven Journey you don’t have to follow the book’s recommendations to a “T” to benefit from it.